 ABOUT ME

-His stage plays include dark comedy Abandon All Hope, which premiered Off-Broadway in 2023 as part of the Rogue Theater Festival, and I Think We're Lost, a young adult dark comedy retelling of Peter and Wendy, slated for its world premiere in Philadelphia in 2026.
-His theatrical work has been seen at Theatre Row and The Flea in New York City, Lambertville Hall, the Philly Improv Theater, Artworks Trenton, West Art Lancaster, and in schools and community theaters nationwide.
+His theatrical work includes Abandon All Hope, a Sartre-inspired dark comedy that premiered in New York in 2023 as part of the Rogue Theater Festival; Coronation, a teen satire about power and privilege; Blue Skies Yonder, a murder mystery inspired by Agatha Christie and late-stage capitalism; and I Think We’re Lost, a young adult reimagining of Peter and Wendy slated for its world premiere in Philadelphia in 2026.
+His work has been presented at Theatre Row and The Flea in New York City, as well as at Lambertville Hall, the Philly Improv Theater, Artworks Trenton, West Art Lancaster, and in schools and community theaters nationwide.

-On screen, Fenton's work has toured the international film festival circuit.
-He earned awards for producing and co-writing the psychological thriller Night Voices with Dadley Productions, as well as for his directorial debut Inherently Special, a family drama he wrote and produced through his own company, Fenton Productions.
+Fenton’s film work has toured the international film festival circuit, earning awards for co-writing the psychological thriller Night Voices with Dadley Productions, as well as for his directorial debut Inherently Special, an award-winning short family drama he wrote and produced through his company, Fenton Productions.
+He has also directed stage productions, including Frank Wildhorn’s Bonnie & Clyde at Newtown Arts Company.

 .png)